Fashion Insight: Gucci Cruise 2019

 You realized the Gucci Cruise 2019 collection was going to be different when driving through the gates of the infamous Alyscamps at 9 pm in Arles, France.
 This ancient Roman cemetery, which was founded in 4th century AD, has turned into the playground for Alessandro Michele tonight.
 The show started with the flames on the ground lit up one by one, dividing the stage into two.
-Along with the church bell ringing and the soundtracks of choir playing in the background, the Gucci Cruise 2019 theme is pretty obvious-- funeral and death.
+Along with the church bell ringing and the soundtracks of choir playing in the background, the Gucci Cruise 2019 theme is pretty obvious— funeral and death.

-With 114 looks in total, Alessandro wrote in the show note that the show is filled with different characters such as "widows attending grave sites, kids playing rock ‘n’ roll stars, and ladies who aren’t ladies."
+With 114 looks in total, Alessandro wrote in the show note that it is filled with different characters such as "widows attending grave sites, kids playing rock ‘n’ roll stars, and ladies who aren’t ladies."
 I cannot deny that Michele's designs might look very similar at the first glance, but pay more attention to each look and the details.
 You will be amazed by how many histories and cultural knowledge required to fully understand the collection.

 The Italian designer brought up the theme when the first model walked down the catwalk in the pink jacket and lace stockings with the cross necklace.
 Then followed by curly hairstyle inspired by Queen Elizabeth I and cross accessories, the model in the all-black gown was holding the bouquet, symbolizing widows visiting their beloved husbands in the graveyards.